The Purpose of MormonThink

 Next, we brought out the critics' issues that we believe have the most merit.
 For the most part, we avoided truly religious faith issues like "men can become gods" or "did God have sex with Mary to create Jesus," etc. because frankly no one can prove them right or wrong.
 We are only interested in examining historical issues about which there is some evidence to examine.

-We wanted to use all official LDS church responses to these issues, but frankly we could find very few official responses.
+We wanted to use all official LDS Church responses to these issues, but frankly we could find very few official responses.
 For the most part, we first looked at responses that various believing Latter-day Saints have given to the critics' charges.

-Next, we looked at information from people that many Mormons respect as near doctrinal responses, such as General Authority talks, Ensign articles and other church magazine articles and the Neal A. Maxwell Institute for Religious Scholarship formerly known as the Foundation for Ancient Research and Mormon Studies (FARMS), which is an organization funded by the LDS church and is located on BYU's campus.
-The FARMS researchers are not General Authorities of the church and are only giving their personal opinions based on their knowledge and unique scholarly approach, as they are both members of the church and generally hold academic credentials.
+Next, we looked at information from people who many Mormons respect as near doctrinal responses, such as General Authority conference talks, Ensign articles and other Church magazine articles and the Neal A. Maxwell Institute for Religious Scholarship formerly known as the Foundation for Ancient Research and Mormon Studies (FARMS), which is an organization funded by the LDS Church and is located on BYU's campus.
+The FARMS researchers are not General Authorities of the Church and are only giving their personal opinions based on their knowledge and unique scholarly approach, as they are both members of the Church and generally hold academic credentials.
 We tried to use references with whom faithful Mormons might be familiar (such as Hugh Nibley or General Authorities).

-We also tried to avoid the extremes on the LDS side and avoid referencing certain Mormon apologists who, by their own admission, have absolutely no authority to speak for the church and are merely giving their opinions, which mean nothing more than any other member's opinions.
-Also, many Mormons are not comfortable with what many of the LDS apologists have said and regard them as somewhat "out there" regarding their interpretations of church issues.
-Also apologists often disagree among themselves as to how to answer certain critic's questions like the current debate over the limited geography theory of the Book of Mormon.
-Rodney Meldrum is gaining a following promoting the belief commonly taught in the church that the BOM took place in North America, even though most other LDS apologists currently disagree with him.
+We tried to avoid the extremes on the LDS side and avoid referencing certain Mormon apologists who, by their own admission, have absolutely no authority to speak for the Church and are merely giving their opinions, which mean nothing more than any other member's opinions.
+Also, many Mormons are not comfortable with what many of the LDS apologists have said and regard them as somewhat "out there" regarding their interpretations of Church issues.
+In addition, apologists often disagree among themselves as to how to answer certain critic's questions like the current debate over the limited geography theory of the Book of Mormon.
+Rodney Meldrum is gaining a following promoting the belief commonly taught in the Church that the BOM took place in North America, even though most other LDS apologists currently disagree with him.
 However, when no one else can give an adequate response, we will cite responses from LDS apologists.
-We try to use mostly the FARMS and FAIR apologists as they seem to carry the most weight among believing members.
+We try to use mostly the FARMS and FAIR apologists as they seem to carry the most weight among devout members.

-After spending so much time compiling this information, the editors of each section usually give their comments at the end.
+After spending so much time compiling this information, the editors of each section often give their comments at the end.
 It also avoids having the reader wonder what the compilers of each section believe as this was the most common question emailed to us before it was added.

 Mapping Mormon Issues

 Sunstone Magazine has undertaken the Herculean task of mapping debates on Mormon issues such as whether or not the Book of Mormon is historical.
 Sunstone is perhaps unique in that they are perhaps considered the most objective source for Mormon information.
 The project will take years to complete but we like what we've seen so far as it was well-done and very even-handed.
-Although they don't delve into many intricate details, they do provide a good summary of the debates by both critics and defenders of the church.
+Although they don't delve into many intricate details, they do provide a good summary of the debates by both critics and defenders of the Church.
 They also provide many references for further study.
 We at MormonThink fully support their efforts and proudly link to them.

 Errors